Guiding and enabling our campus community to uphold our values and expectations.

 Procedures — includes the steps necessary to comply with the policy, with sufficient detail that end users will readily understand how to comply with the policy mandates.
 Procedures should be consistent with the policy section.

 Forms List all forms associated with this policy.

 Appendix — Should include any other information to be linked to in the policies or other relevant information.
 Examples of information that should be included are forms to support the policy, etc.

-Distribution and Training – Should list means by which the policy should be distributed.
-Management Services will provide information related to the distribution.
+Distribution and Training — Should list means by which the policy should be distributed.
+The Administrative Policy Program Manager will provide information related to the distribution.

 - Policy — main text of the policy.